-- If giving medication to someone in bed, they need to be sitting at a 45o-90o degree angle depending on how well they swallow.
+- If giving medication to someone in bed, they must be sitting at a 45o-90o degree angle, depending on how well they swallow.
 The greater their difficulty in swallowing, the higher their head needs elevating.
 Use a wedge behind their back to help with the angle if needed.

-- When giving pills or tablets through a GI tube, don’t include enteric-coated or time-released medicines.
+- Don’t include enteric-coated or time-released medicines when giving pills or tablets through a GI tube.
 Thoroughly crush all other tablets into a powder to prevent clogging the tube.
 Mix them in a liquid before putting them in the tube to dissolve or soften before pushing them through gently with the syringe.
 It’s essential to flush the tubing well afterward to prevent it from getting clogged.

 Precautions When Giving Medications to Someone Confused

-In addition to the above precautions, if you are attempting to give mediations to someone who is significantly confused, you need to factor in their state of confusion and their lack of trust into the equation.
+In addition to the above precautions, if you are attempting to medicate someone significantly confused, you must consider their state of confusion and lack of trust in the equation.
 The following are some examples.

 - If you leave medicine beside the bed for them to take when you go, check later to make sure they took it.
-You may find it in the trash, under a pillow, or in any number of other places.
+You may find it in the trash, under a pillow, or elsewhere.